karasinski/BoilerGame/README.md

 Todo
 ------

-+ Style the leaderboard
++ Style the leaderboard state
-+ Add an 'instructions' tab on main menu
-+ Write an instructions state (text with back button)
++ Style the instructions state
 + Add additional comments in code
++ Create gh-pages site with code walkthrough